MrfoxAK/Data-Structures-in-c/README.md

 # Data-Structures-in-c

-it's for all data structure
+it's for all Data Structure & Algo